-Life Stories was a 9-month pilot project we started in 2018 and was developed from earlier work with older people in residential care and older people visiting a social café at a local church.
+Life Stories was a 9-month pilot project in 2018-19, aimed at helping people share their stories through creative media.
+The project developed from earlier work with older people in residential care and older people visiting a social café at a local church.
 Life Stories saw a creative facilitator working on a one-to-one basis with participants, helping them tell their story and communicate what they’re going through.
-Participants were referred to the project via social prescribers and Local Area Coordinators and throughout their time on the project were supported by the Project Coordinator.
+Participants were referred to the project via social prescribers and Local Area Coordinators and throughout their time on the project they were supported by the Project Coordinator.

 Participants include individuals experiencing bereavement or mental ill-health, as well as people coming to terms with a recent diagnosis such as dementia or autism.
 Through sharing their stories, people became more able to make sense of the things that were happening to them and, as a result, become stronger and more resilient.
 They were also able to share their stories with friends and family and across wider social networks, promoting understanding and empathy and reducing feelings of isolation.

 - Feeling proud of their work: When people saw their stories come to life, they couldn’t believe that their conversations and ideas had resulted in such expressive pieces.
 They were proud of what they’d produced and wanted to share it.

 - Being better able to communicate what they were experiencing: Having someone to talk to and build their story with meant participants had a focus to articulate what was happening in their lives.
 The drafting of their stories helped people find the words to talk about what was going on with them.

 - Feeling more resilient: Life Stories helped people begin to rationalise and understand their experiences and feelings.
 For several participants, having a safe place to explore what was going on helped them to cope better day-to-day.